GSA/piv-guides/pages/template-2.md

   Once you have a topic or found a topic you want to write about from the GitHub **Issues** list and don't already have a **GitHub account**, follow the steps for **GSA Employees or Contractor Contributors** or **Non-GSA Contributors** to create an account.
   * If you don't already have a topic in mind, review the open Issues for a topic you would be interested in writing about in GSA's GitHub **Issues** list for the PIV-Guides, FPKI-Guides, or FICAM-Arch.

+### When you have a topic

-When you have a topic in mind, you'll need to take these steps:
+When you have a topic, you'll need to:

   * Create a GitHub **Account**.
   * Create a **Repository** and **Branch** for storing your guide.